Types of Cause: Tithes – pasture

 EDC 5/1566/12 – Hugh Dodd, rector of Coddington, contra Richard Allen

-Tithes of garden produce were mixed or small/minute tithes as they arose from livestock and so were normally payable to the vicar or his farmer (see ‘Tithes – modus’ under ‘Subjects’).
+Tithes of garden produce were predial tithes, but usually classified as small tithes because the crop was of lower value than other crops such as grain.
+Such small tithes were normally payable to the vicar or his farmer (see ‘Tithes – modus’ under ‘Subjects’).

 Calves, cows, gardens, lambs, sheep, wool